 Be The DD

-If you feel comfortable attending a party or event where your friends and family will be indulging, offer to be the designated driver.
+If you feel comfortable attending a party or event where your friends and family will likely be indulging, offer to be the designated driver for the evening.
 Have the host or hostess rent a large van and offer a shuttle service providing guests a safe ride home.
-What better way could there be of starting a new year than enduring the safety of your loved ones?
+What better way could there be of starting a new year than ensuring the safety of your loved ones?

 Host A Sober New Years Celebration